sekmet/agent-Acontext/README.md

 ### Learn Skills to a `Space` [📖](https://docs.acontext.io/learn/skill-space)

-A `Space` can store skills, experiences, and memories in a Notion-like system.
+A `Space` can store skills, and memories in a Notion-like system.
 You first need to connect a session to `Space` to enable the learning process:

 ```python
 # Step 1: Create a Space for skill learning